MonoPhype/Better-Recommended/README.md

 ## How to use

-Line 7 in scrape.py change tor_cmd to your Tor path(Tor itself, not the browser) probably at ...tor-browser_en-US/Browser/TorBrowser/Tor/tor
+At line 7 in scrape.py change tor_cmd to your Tor path(Tor itself, not the browser) probably at ...tor-browser_en-US/Browser/TorBrowser/Tor/tor

 Then you can input Youtube/Twitch/Bitchute channel urls into the channel_input file on different lines.